GIS-S-mart/Welcome/README.md

 *What does this project provide?*

-This open science project has been born and developed to make a move for the industrial engineering research community's progress.
+This open science project has been born and developed to make a move for the engineering design research community's progress.

 ## News